Some say rape is about power.

 when they will occur.

-thoughts or inability to calm their body.
-Some
+to their racing thoughts or inability to calm

-may attempt to put off sleep, knowing that nightmares
+their body.
+Some may attempt to put off sleep,

-at hand.
-For example, some survivors may have
+match the situation at hand.
+For example, some

-assault.
-Many are prone to depression or heightened
+after the assault.
+Many are prone to depression

-is now an obsession that renders them fearful
+worry is now an obsession that renders them

-tell information about the world and what we
+cues that tell information about the world and

-that tend to open with the slightest provocation.
+gates" that tend to open with the slightest

 Sexual assault can rob a survivor of their safety.